Working with state agencies in Denmark

 The Irish Food Board, known as Bord Bia, acts as a link between Irish food, drink and horticulture suppliers and existing and potential customers throughout the world.
 Bord Bia has a network of overseas offices and it services the Nordic market from its Stockholm branch.

 Enterprise Ireland (EI) is the government organisation responsible for developing and growing Irish enterprises in world markets.
-Its Stockholm office is one of over 30 international locations where it is represented.

 Ireland's inward investment promotion agency, IDA Ireland (Industrial Development Agency) is responsible for attracting and developing foreign investment.
 IDA Ireland has an office in Frankfurt which deals with the Danish market.